alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 5. Complete the requested information (captcha and the phone number you provided on registration)
 6. Reset your password by following the instructions

+:warning: During this process, you will need to provide a phone number for account recovery.
+This is **not** MFA.
+You still need to set up MFA in the next section, otherwise you will be unable to launch any apps. :warning:

 #### Configure the MFA

 Before any user can access the secure environment, you need to setup your multifactor authentication.